 Best Instant Ramen Noodles Recipe and the Secret Formula to Upgrading Instant Noodles

-Our list of easy Sunday dinner ideas wouldn’t be complete without the easiest of all.
-An instant ramen noodles recipe for a quick, satisfying instant noodle dish that begins with discarding those tiny packets of seasoning and spice paste and making your own sauce, a popular Southeast Asian dipping sauce.
+Our list of easy Sunday dinner ideas wouldn’t be complete without the easiest of all: an instant ramen noodles recipe for a quick, satisfying instant noodle dish that begins with discarding those tiny packets of seasoning and spice paste and making your own sauce, a popular Southeast Asian dipping sauce.

 Add crunch from fried shallots or fried garlic and fragrance from fresh herbs and you’ve got seriously delicious instant noodles.
 These instant ramen noodles are so easy to make that after you make this once you’ll never need to look at the recip again.